vicki167/CleaningDataProject/README.md

 ### This script can be run by source this file within an R prompt : source('run_analysis.R')

+It requires that the plyr package be installed.

 ### The script uses the data located in the following files :

 * activity_labels.txt : key to the activities